 - extending laws that protect trade union members from discrimination and being 'blacklisted'

-- a new industrial relations framework, to modernise the legal framework that underpins trade unions
+- a new industrial relations framework, to help employers and trade unions work together

 Regulation of umbrella companies

-It's expected the definition of agencies will be expanded to include 'umbrella companies'.
+The definition of agencies will be expanded to include 'umbrella companies'.
 This will allow enforcement by the relevant bodies.
-Expected in 2027.
+This change will happen in 2027.